 In a telephone conversation in June 2020 relating to the Sri Lankan armed forces successful military campaign on land against the formidable LTTE forces during Eelam War IV, issues arose regarding the lines of strategic emphasis.
 As I was not au fait with one of the summary terms mentioned in this chat, I formulated a ‘QUESTION’ which I sent to several personnel with a military background.
 In a deliberate presentational ‘tactic,’ I am placing the Memoranda I received in reply from Retd Admiral Travis Sinniah ahead of the Question I presented to him.

-Filed under american imperialism, governance, historical interpretation, Indian Ocean politics, legal issues, life stories, LTTE, military strategy, power politics, Rajapaksa regime, Sinhala-Tamil Relations, sri lankan society, suicide bombing, Tamil Tiger fighters, the imaginary and the real, truth as casualty of war, Uncategorized, war reportage, world events & processes
+Filed under accountability, education, historical interpretation, Indian Ocean politics, insurrections, landscape wondrous, law of armed conflict, life stories, LTTE, military strategy, patriotism, performance, politIcal discourse, power politics, Rajapaksa regime, security, self-reflexivity, sri lankan society, Tamil Tiger fighters, the imaginary and the real, transport and communications, unusual people, world events & processes

 RRW in The Island, 15 June 2020 where the title runs “One with elegance in thought and letters”

 But if the while I think on thee, dear friend, All losses are restored, and sorrows end. —- Shakespeare/Sonnet 30